daiviknema/cpp-cnn/README.md

 Yep.
 It works.
 I guess only RelU remains now.

 ReLU Done!
 All the components are done.
 I think I'll write some more tests to try out small networks before I create LeNet.

+Actually, one component is still remains -- the loss layer.
+Imma have to implement cross entropy loss first

+Implemented cross entropy loss along with tests.
+Now we can move to the integration tests.